A Comprehensive Survey of Continual Learning: Theory, Method and Application: Scenario Complexity in Application: The Case of Visual Classification

 There are many other efforts keeping the backbone fixed in subsequent continual learning, so as to decouple the learning of \emph{representation} and \emph{classifier}.
-Under this framework, representative strategies can be conceptually separated into (1) obtaining compatible and extensible representations from the base classes, such as by enforcing the representations compatible with simulated incremental tasks (SPPR \cite{zhu2021self}, LIMIT \cite{zhou2022few}), reserving the feature space with virtual prototypes for future classes (Fact \cite{zhou2022forward}), using angular penalty loss with data augmentation (ALICE \cite{peng2022few}), using self-supervised learning (S3C \cite{kalla2022s3c}), and providing extra constraints from margin-based representations (CLOM \cite{zou2022margin}); and (2) obtaining an adaptive classifier from a sequence of novel classes, such as by evolving the classifier weights with a graph attention network (CEC \cite{zhang2021few}), developing a tree-based hierarchical classifier with Gaussian processes (GP-Tree \cite{achituve2021gp}), performing hyperdimensional computing (C-FSCIL \cite{hersche2022constrained}), and sampling stochastic classifiers from a weight distribution (S3C \cite{kalla2022s3c}).
-Besides, auxiliary information such as semantic word vectors (SKD \cite{cheraghian2021semantic}, Mixture of Subspaces \cite{cheraghian2021synthesized}, Subspace Reg \cite{akyurek2021subspace}, FSIL-GAN \cite{agarwal2022semantics}) and sketch exemplars (DIY \cite{bhunia2022doodle}) can be incorporated to enrich the limited training samples.
+Under this framework, representative strategies can be conceptually separated into two aspects.
+The first is to obtain compatible and extensible representations from massive base classes, such as by enforcing the representations compatible with simulated incremental tasks (SPPR~\cite{zhu2021self}, LIMIT~\cite{zhou2022few}), reserving the feature space with virtual prototypes for future classes (Fact~\cite{zhou2022forward}), using angular penalty loss with data augmentation (ALICE~\cite{peng2022few}), using self-supervised learning (S3C~\cite{kalla2022s3c}), providing extra constraints from margin-based representations (CLOM~\cite{zou2022margin}), etc. The second is to obtain an adaptive classifier from a sequence of novel classes, such as by evolving the classifier weights with a graph attention network (CEC~\cite{zhang2021few}), developing a tree-based hierarchical classifier with Gaussian processes (GP-Tree~\cite{achituve2021gp}), performing hyperdimensional computing (C-FSCIL~\cite{hersche2022constrained}), and sampling stochastic classifiers from a weight distribution (S3C~\cite{kalla2022s3c}).
+Besides, auxiliary information such as semantic word vectors (SKD~\cite{cheraghian2021semantic}, Mixture of Subspaces~\cite{cheraghian2021synthesized}, Subspace Reg~\cite{akyurek2021subspace}, FSIL-GAN~\cite{agarwal2022semantics}) and sketch exemplars (DIY~\cite{bhunia2022doodle}) can be incorporated to enrich the limited training samples.